Find a Cheaper Electricity Provider and Save Money in 2025!

 1. Usage

 The frequency in which you use your solar panel battery to store electricity will affect how long it will last.
 If it’s been regularly used then it’s likely that the battery will lose efficiency over a shorter period of time.
-This is also why the DoD is so important.

 2. Temperature